No-Cash-7970/duckySigner/docs/decisions/20250608-use-dapp-in-prose-and-dapp-in-code.md

 ## Decision Outcome

 Chose to use "dApp" (with uppercase A) in documentation or other types of prose, and "dapp" (with lowercase A) in code or filenames.
-The D in with both forms will be capitalized according to English capitalization rules or code style.
+The first letter in with both forms will be capitalized according to English capitalization rules or code style like any other English word.

 **Confidence:** Very high